 From my extensive research of “pictures on the internet,” that line is about the right spot for the edge of the inner clam support to end.

 The inner clam support is that swiss cheesy thing pictured up top of this post.
 It was apparently there to stiffen the thin aluminum of the clamshell, which was put under some force at speed.
-Cook as fuck.
+Cool as fuck.
 And a detail that I have never seen replicated on a fiberglass Spyder.

 I figured it was about time.